RyanAngelo/RyanAngelo.github.io/posts/_posts/2025-06-30-nvm-essential-commands.md

 read_time: true
 ---

-NVM (Node Version Manager) is an essential tool for any JavaScript developer who needs to work with multiple Node.js versions.
-Whether you're maintaining legacy projects, testing compatibility, or exploring new Node.js features, NVM makes switching between versions seamless.
+NVM (Node Version Manager) is a tool for any JavaScript developer who needs to work with multiple Node.js versions.
+Whether you're maintaining legacy projects, testing compatibility, or exploring new Node.js features, NVM makes switching between versions easy.

 ## What is NVM?